Raiyan-R11/HabitTracker/README.md

 # Habit Tracker
-Built with React, Redux and MUI components
+Built with React, Redux and MUI library

 ## Features:
 1. Manage habits
-2. Keep trsck of streaks
+2. Keep track of streaks
 3. View statistics on habits